 CA Certified Legal Specialist: This program is approved for 1.5 units of Certified Legal Specialist CLE in California for Appellate Law.

-FL: This program is approved for 2.0 units of general CLE in Florida through July 30, 2018.
+FL: This program is no longer approved for credit in Florida.
+CLE credit expired on July 30, 2018.

 Upon request, Pincus Pro Ed will provide any information an attorney needs to support their application for CLE approval in other states other than what is listed above.